Record Clearance Project

 - Representation in court on petitions to dismiss eligible convictions and reduce eligible felonies to misdemeanors in Santa Clara County

-- Path to Expungement mentoring program helping people transition from custody to prepare to expunge convictions in court
+- Peer mentoring program helping people transition from custody to prepare for their new futures

-- Three-unit class on Practical Legal Skills to in-custody students for SJSU credit (not currently offered)
+- [on hold, given jail closure] Three-unit class on Practical Legal Skills to in-custody students for SJSU credit

-- Speed Screenings are individual interviews to determine their next steps towards expungement (record clearance).
+Speed Screenings are individual interviews to determine the next steps towards expungement (record clearance).

 Please inform us if a reasonable accommodation for a disability is required.